 "Early Termination Date" has the meaning set forth in Section 7.2 hereof.

-"Electrical Force Majeure" means breakage or accident to electric transmission lines, freezing of electric transmission lines, explosions, breakage, freezing, or accident to the substation, or any Force Majeure claim by any electricity supplier to ECS for the operation of the Compressor Motor, which prevents ECS from delivering Shaft Energy to Customer.
+"Electrical Force Majeure" means breakage or accident to electric transmission lines, freezing of electric transmission lines, explosions, breakage, freezing, or accident to the substation, or any Force Majeure claim by any electricity supplier to ECS for the operation of the CompressorDriver, which prevents ECS from delivering Shaft Energy to Customer.

 "FERC" means the Federal Energy Regulatory Commission.